-4. Mutual funds: as the name suggests it is derived from a pool of funds from a specific institution or industry and is often offered by institutions as a supplement to retirement plans (pensions and annuities).
+As the name suggests it is derived from a pool of funds from a specific institution or industry.
+Mutual funds are offered by institutions as a supplement to retirement plans (pensions and annuities).

-They offer you a return (often a stable monthly or quarterly pay-out) based on a fixed term that is not accessible immediately by the investor.
+They offer you a return (often a stable monthly or quarterly pay-out) based on a fixed term that you agree on with your portfolio manager.

 Risk level: Low to moderate.

-5. Venture Capitalism or Angel funding (funding/backing/shareholding): If you have some spare cash and don’t want to bear the risk and burden of running a business yourself, you can fund one that you believe will be successful.
-Confidence is placed by you on the owner and the offering.
-You can then state the terms for release of your funds such as a quarterly return on investment or a larger stake in the business and its profits.
+In this arrangement, confidence is placed by you on the owner and the offering.
+You can then state the terms for the release of your funds such as a quarterly return on investment or a larger stake in the business and its profits.

-Rapper Nas is known for his investment in Silicon Valley start-ups as a Venture Capitalist – which gives him a share in the companies he backs (after careful vetting) with the hope of it growing exponentially to increase that shareholding’s worth.
+Rapper Nas is known for his investment in Silicon Valley start-ups as a Venture Capitalist – which gives him a share in the companies he backs with the hope of it growing exponentially to increase that shareholding’s worth.

-Celebrities and sports stars usually have the capital to diversify their portfolio by investing in or starting up a new business – such a notable venture was the Rapper/Producer Dr Dre’s Beats brand which Apple bought for 3 billion USD.
+Celebrities and sports stars usually have the capital to diversify their portfolio by investing in or starting up a new business.
+One such notable venture was the one where Rapper/Producer Dre’s Beats brand got bought by Apple for three billion USD.